natesales/pathvector/docs/docs/configuration.md

 ### `as-prefs`

-Map of ASN to import local pref
+Map of ASN to import local pref (not included in optimizer)

 | Type | Default | Validation |
 |------|---------|------------|